fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 **Used CPU: AMD Ryzen 5 7640HS 6-Core Processor (4.30 GHz)*

-Also, I merged tap water input json files' render into a .mp4 video (using [FFmpeg](https://www.ffmpeg.org/)).
+Also, I merged tap water input json files' render into an .mp4 video (using [FFmpeg](https://www.ffmpeg.org/)).
 I downscaled the resolution to 500x500 for faster rendering.
 Each frame nearly took 16 seconds to render on Ryzen 5 7640HS 4.30 GHz.

 ---